plandes/rend/README.md

 [![Python 3.10][python310-badge]][python310-link]
 [![Build Status][build-badge]][build-link]

 Invoke native applications to view and render data from files.

-On macOS, the default web browser and Preview.app are used to view HTML and PDF files respectively.
-On all other operating systems the default web browser is used to view files.
+Features:
+- Uses [Dash] to render Excel, CSV and TSV files.
+- Render PDF and HTML in the default web browser.

+Features on macOS:
+- Default web browser used for HTML, Preview.app used for PDF files.
+- Resize the window and a per display basis.

+The features on macOS are [need for other operating systems](#contributing).

 ## Usage